-The First Aid box is located in the Church Office (Cupboard on wall backing onto church).
+The First Aid box for the church building is located in the former Church Office (Cupboard on wall backing onto church).
 There is a smaller one on the window sill in the Ringing Chamber and another one in the church kitchen.
-A defibrillator is also in the church office with the first aid box.
-There is a further First Aid box in the Parish Centre Kitchen.
+A defibrillator is also in the former church office with the first aid box.
+There is a further First Aid box in the Parish Office in the SJC.